This page is in progress -

 My last name is Zhang (pronounced jAHng).

-Many dictionary and glossary websites and apps also include an audio file with the phonetic pronunciation.
+Many digital dictionaries and glossaries also include an audio file with the phonetic pronunciation.
 This helps ensure that hearing people can understand how a native speaker would pronounce the term.

 Provide pronunciation in a glossary